 - kidney disease

 Most people who have acute hepatitis C do not experience symptoms.
-If symptoms do appear, they can include:
+If symptoms do appear, they

 - dark urine

 - jaundice, which is a yellowing of the skin and eyes

 The majority of people with chronic hepatitis C either show no symptoms or have symptoms resembling those of other conditions.
 People with chronic hepatitis C can develop liver damage that ranges from mild to severe.
 However, the condition often progresses slowly, and symptoms of liver damage can develop gradually over years or even decades.

 Symptoms of chronic hepatitis C can include cirrhosis, fatigue, and depression.
 Cirrhosis is scarring of the liver and can lead to:

 A person can contract HCV through direct contact with blood or other body fluids that contain the virus.
 Possible modes of transmission